 Imperial privilege is the hidden model for the Democratic Party’s attempt to discipline dissenter by demanding we “check our privilege” by endorsing the status quo as a “humanitarian” gesture and a “duty to protect” the less fortunate.1

 At what point in the future would this duty to protect allow for risk, struggle, and revolution?
 Never.
 Instead liberal privilege is a study in safe logic.
 For the Democrats, privilege became yet another social control discourse with the same aim as the “lesser of two evils.”

 Privilege discourse is further weakened by confusing power with privilege.
 We all commonly refer to the Koch brothers, George Soros, Bill Gates, or the Clintons and Trumps as privileged.
 But that is not quite right.
 They have real power and real wealth.
-They do not need or have privilege.
+They do not need or have privileges.
 Privilege is a means of dividing the people, it is the payoff poor whites or poor men or everyday people earn in return for our identification with and support for the powerful.

 Are Privileges Earned or Unearned?